 To most visitors, Cozumel feels small.
-Its true size is obscured by the fact that almost all the sights and services are concentrated in and around San Miguel.
-But once you take the time to venture out of the city, Cozumel reveals itself to be a surprisingly large island.
+Its true size is obscured by the fact that almost all the sights and services are concentrated around San Miguel.
+But once you take the time to venture out of the city, the island reveals itself to be surprisingly large.
 The vast majority is uninhabited, and much of it is protected from further development by law.

-Although ocean-front San Miguel has become the island’s biggest settlement, it’s not the only one, nor was it the first.
-We drove inland to visit El Cedral, where Cozumel’s original inhabitants set up shop.
-Save a beautiful old church and a statue featuring a couple dancing around with a pig’s head on a platter, there’s not much there today, but it’s a relaxed place with a very local vibe, and a nice reminder that Cozumel isn’t all cruise ships and scuba divers.
+Although ocean-front San Miguel has become the island’s biggest town, it’s not the only one, nor was it the first.
+We drove inland to visit El Cedral, where Cozumel’s original inhabitants settled down.
+Save a beautiful old church and a statue of a traditional dance which somehow involves a pig’s head on a platter, there’s not much there today, but it provides a nice reminder that Cozumel isn’t all cruise ships and scuba divers.

 Past El Cedral, we came to the island’s eastern edge.
 The waters are rougher here, with craggy rocks lining the coast, and it’s not as favorable for snorkeling or swimming.
-We stopped at a few of the beaches, including one which was packed full of families sitting around coolers.
+We stopped at a few of the beaches, including one packed full of families sitting around coolers.
 This, it seems, is where Cozumeleños come to escape the crowds.

-We ended our day on the eastern coast at a beach bar named Coconuts: set atop a beautiful cliff overlooking the sea, this is the kind of place where the music is loud, the customers are foreign, and the atmosphere is drunk.
+We ended our day on the eastern coast at a bar named Coconuts.
+Set atop a cliff overlooking the sea, this is the kind of place where the music is loud, the customers are foreign, and the atmosphere is drunk.
 Or the music is foreign, the atmosphere is loud and the customers are drunk.
 Idont’membrph.
 We had a blast here.
-As beach bars go, Coconuts is a great one.
-Maybe we were just ready for some fun.
+Maybe after all the sight-seeing, we were ready for some fun.
 Maybe it was the crocodile they keep in a cage.
 Maybe it was the games.